Bankruptcy in Canada

 Step 3.
 Notification and creditors and debt collection halt

-Your creditors (the people you owe) will be told and they will no longer be allowed to collect debts from you
+Your creditors (the people you owe) will be informed and they will no longer be allowed to collect debts from you.

 Step 4.
 Asset evaluation and liquidation

-The LIT will review your assets and determine which ones are exempt from bankruptcy.
-Any non-exempt assets may be sold to pay your creditors, or an arrangement to buy them back from the Trustee can be made.
+Your LIT will review your assets to see what is exempt from bankruptcy.
+Any non-exempt assets may be sold to pay your creditors, or you can arrange to buy them back from the Trustee.

 Step 5.
 Attending a creditor's meeting (if required)